laminas/laminas-mvc-skeleton/README.md

 $ docker-compose run laminas composer install
 ```

-Some optional modules use the `intl` PHP extension so the Dockerfile contains
-commented commands to enable this extension and others.
-To install `intl`
+Some composer packages may need additional PHP extensions.
+The Dockerfile
+contains several examples of commented out commands that add some of the
+more popular php extensions.
+For example, to install `intl` support
-support uncomment the lines
+uncomment the lines

 ```sh
 # RUN apt-get install --yes libicu-dev